-- Atomoxetine should not be taken with some medicines that you get on prescription.
+- Atomoxetine should not be taken with some medicines.
 Tell your doctor and pharmacist about any other medicines your child is taking before giving atomoxetine.

 Tell your doctor or pharmacist if your child has taken a medicine known as a monoamine oxidase inhibitor (MAOI), for example phenelzine, in the last 2 weeks (used to treat depression and other mental health problems).

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal and complementary medicines.

 Is there anything else I need to know about this medicine?